 (Please note that Agent/Editor Pitching is an add-on, separate aspect of the day, for only those who sign up.
 Spaces are limited for these premium meetings, and pricing/detail is explained below.)

-$129 — FINAL registration pricing!
-This is the complete base price for registration to the 2016 HWW and access to all workshops, all day.
+$169 — EARLY BIRD base price for registration to the 2019 HWW and access to all workshops, all day, on November 16, 2019.
+As of November 2018, event registration is now OPEN.

 “I signed with my agent, Patricia Nelson, after